CloneWith/opsu/README.md

 ## Building

-opsu! is distributed as a [Maven](https://maven.apache.org/) project.
+opsu! is distributed a [Maven](https://maven.apache.org/) project.

-Due to technical reasons, the support for [Gradle](https://gradle.org/) has been temporarily dropped.
+*Note:* Due to technical reasons, the support for [Gradle](https://gradle.org/) has been temporarily dropped.
+Chances are that we would add it back in the future.

 ### Maven